 Bowers Mansion Regional Park

 Bowers Mansion Regional Park is located on the eastern slope of the Sierra Nevada mountains, approximately 20 miles south of Reno on old 395.
 Expansive sunny lawn areas and lots of tall shade trees make this a perfect spot for picnics.
-Reservations are required for the two group picnic pavilions (call 775-823-6501 to reserve).
-Individual picnic sites are also available on a first-come, first-serve basis.
-There are two children's playgrounds within the park.
+There are two group picnic pavilions (reservable) as well as many individual picnic sites available on a first-come, first-serve basis.
+The park also offers a seasonal outdoor pool, two children's playgrounds and the Historic Bowers Mansion.

 Please note that due to the historical significance, pets are not allowed at Bowers Mansion Regional Park with the exception of service animals.

 The day use individual picnic areas are available on a first come, first serve basis.
 The Comstock Pavilion and Washoe Pavilion are available by reservation only.
 For availability or to request a reservation, click here or contact Park Reservations at (775) 823-6501.